8 ways you can beat stress at work.

 Your computer hangs for the umpteenth time today, your boss tells you that you had better shape up or ship out, your in-tray is so full that it looks like a compost heap, your phones keep ringing and your report is overdue… Does this sound familiar?
 Most people would agree that their job gives them a lot of stress.

 At work, as in life, there are many things that we cannot control.
 “While some stress is a normal part of work life and moderate amounts of stress can be stimulating, excessive stress can interfere with productivity and affect your physical and emotional health.
-The better you are at managing your own stress, the better you will perform at your job,” says Dr Fong Yuke Tien, Senior Consultant and Director of Occupational Medicine at Singapore General Hospital (SGH), a member of the SingHealth group.
+The better you are at managing your own stress, the better you will perform at your job,” says Dr Fong Yuke Tien, Senior Consultant and Director of Occupational Medicine, Department of Internal Medicine, Singapore General Hospital (SGH), a member of the SingHealth group.

 1. See the big picture

 Ask your boss what are your key deliverables.
 Be clear about your job objectives and how you can add value to your department.
 Don’t get bogged down by your various tasks, but prioritise and do one task at a time.

 2. Take time out

 Have a relaxing chat with your colleague or friend, have a stretch at the photocopy machine or pop downstairs to buy a snack.
 Getting a breath of fresh air will help you to cool off your feelings of stress, anger or irritation.

 3. Don’t smoke, eat or have caffeine to de-stress